Please note that we no longer support this version of Internet Explorer

 Bernardaud is not able to repair a piece that has been chipped or broken.
 However, it can reproduce a piece that is no longer in our current collection, provided that the shape and pattern are still available.
 For this type of request, please contact the Customer Service Department: +33 (0) 5 55 10 21 86 or email@example.com.

 Both at its stores and on its website, Bernardaud offers a selection of items that can be personalized to fit the occasion (e.g. baby, wedding and business gifts).
+Products that have been customized at the request of the customer can in no case be exchanged or refunded.

 We also fill orders for bespoke work (porcelain objects or dinnerware sets) for many hotels and restaurants as well as institutional customers and individuals.
 For this type of request, please contact us: +33 (0) 5 55 10 21 86 or firstname.lastname@example.org.